Pitt-Johnstown English Language Learner (ELL) Protocols

-The ESL course sequence is designed to help students whose first language is not English develop the oral and written English language skills essential to excel at the University of Pittsburgh Johnstown.
+The ELL course sequence is designed to help students whose first language is not English develop the oral and written English language skills essential to excel at the University of Pittsburgh Johnstown.

 Following their matriculation, UPJ Admissions identifies all admitted international students whose first language is not English and who are not exempt from the TOEFL/IELTS requirements for placement testing; these students take both the Johnstown Test of English Language Proficiency (JTEPL) and the Johnstown version of the International English Language Testing System (JIELTS) during UPJ Orientation.

-Those students whose performance does not indicate college level proficiency in writing, speaking, and comprehending the English language are placed into the ESL course sequence.
+Those students whose performance does not indicate college level proficiency in writing, speaking, and comprehending the English language are placed into the ELL course sequence.